Lara Flynn Boyle: Career

-2004–present: Return to television and independent films

 In 2005, Boyle joined the cast of Las Vegas for a seven-episode stint as Monica Mancuso, a new hotel owner.
 She played Barbara Amiel in the television film Shades of Black, about Amiel and her husband, Lord Black.
 Boyle also guest-starred as an ambitious reporter involved with the suspects in a possible murder in the Law & Order 2008 episode "Submission".

 In 2009, Boyle portrayed Mary in Baby on Board.
 The same year, Boyle was cast as Betty McBain in the independent film Life Is Hot in Cracktown.
 In 2010, she starred as Kathy in Cougar Hunting.
 In 2013, Boyle portrayed Witch Agnes in the horror comedy film Hansel & Gretel Get Baked.
 In 2015, she portrayed Ms. Donley in the film Lucky Dog.

 In 2020, after a five-year break, she returned to acting to star as Grace in the film Death in Texas alongside Stephen Lang.

 Personal life

 Boyle was in a relationship with Twin Peaks co-star Kyle MacLachlan from 1990 to 1992.
 Boyle has been married twice.
 Her first husband was John Patrick Dee III, whom she married on August 11, 1996, and divorced two years later.
 Boyle dated actor David Spade, and later dated Jack Nicholson after he asked Boyle out in front of Spade while they were smoking marijuana.
 Spade later found out they were together after Nicholson and Boyle were involved in a car crash, covered by paparazzi.
 They went public with their romance at the 1999 Emmys, and reportedly remained together until the end of 2000.
-Her second and current husband is Donald Ray Thomas II, a real estate investor, whom she married on December 18, 2006, in San Antonio, Texas.
+Her second husband is Donald Ray Thomas II, a real estate investor, whom she married on December 18, 2006, in San Antonio, Texas.